 Context: Construction of taxonomies in health care has become an important feature of health services research, especially for those that want to use data to inform planning and policy.
 Objective: The objective of this study was to begin to explore whether individual fee codes in two provincial fee schedules could be classified or grouped as primary health care.
 Most primary health care studies based on patient-level clinician billing data simply focus on physician fee codes billed by general practitioners.
 However, not everything a general practitioner does is necessarily a primary health care service and some services provided by other specialty clinicians are in fact related to primary health care.
 Design: A clinical subject matter expert conducted a comprehensive review of fee codes from two Canadian jurisdictions to identify a set of codes in each province that were primary health care services.
 A small working group was then established to provide jurisdictional subject matter expertise and feedback on the development of decision rules.
-The fee codes were subject to these decision rules as well as to a set of validation processes intended to capture codes that were "clearly primary health care" in one province, and 89 fee codes out of 4196 that were clearly primary health care in the other province.
+The fee codes were subject to these decision rules as well as to a set of validation processes intended to capture codes that were not included in the initial grouping.
+Results: The study identified 64 fee codes out of a total of 3079 fee codes that were "clearly primary health care" in one province, and 89 fee codes out of 4196 that were clearly primary health care in the other province.
 Conclusions: The results of this study suggest that individual fee codes in two provincial fee schedules can be classified or grouped as primary health care.
 Further work is required to assess the validity of this methodology as a suitable taxonomy of primary health care within and across jurisdictions.
 Additional analytical work is recommended to understand how the grouping could be used as a tool to aid primary health care research.

-544 Examining the Relation Between the Type of Record System Used and Time Spent in Patient Care Dragan Kljujic, MA (Psych), Mississauga, ON
+544 Examining the Relation Between the Type of Record System Used and Time Spent in Patient Care

+Dragan Kljujic, MA (Psych), Mississauga, ON